Zhihorka/Zhihorka/README.md

 - 👋 Hi, I’m @Zhihorka
-- 👀 I’m interested in JavaScript and Web-Development
+- 👀 I’m interested in Web-Development
 - 🌱 I’m currently mastering React and Node.js
 - 📫 How to reach me :
     MAIL